FAQ - National Student Auditions

 Use of Tablets by Collaborative Pianists

-• As long as the singer and pianist affirm that they are in compliance with the NATS Copyright Policy, the pianist may use a personal tablet to display a stored electronic version of sheet music.
+- As long as the singer and pianist affirm that they are in compliance with the NATS Copyright Policy, the pianist may use a personal tablet to display a stored electronic version of sheet music.
 However, obvious copyright infringement will not be allowed, and may result in disqualification from the competition.
 Adjudicators are not copyright investigators.
-This is solely the job of the auditions chairs.
-If auditions chairs see Obvious infringement (whether in digital or paper form), they are compelled to do something.
+This is solely the job of the audition chairs.
+If audition chairs see obvious infringement (whether in digital or paper form), they are compelled to address it.

 AUDITION STRUCTURE